Mathilde-Reynes/ReynesAussel2024/README.md

 ### Synapses:
 - Synapses.py: Equations for AMPA, NMDA, GABA_A, and GABA_B synapses.

-### Thalamocortical System:
+### Thalamocortical sub-systems:
 - Cortical_layer.py: Defines the cortical compartment, including pyramidal and interneurons, and their synapses.
 - Thalamus.py: Defines the thalamic compartment, including thalamic relay and reticular cells, and their synapses.

 ### Simulation:
-- Thalamo_cortical.py: Simulates the full model, allowing selection of neuron numbers and simulation duration.
-Data can be saved from this file.
+- Thalamo_cortical.py: Simulates the full model through the function thalamocortical_network(seed_value,analyze_speed,fig_number,raw_data,plot_figure) with:
+    - analyze_speed (True/False) allows the user to compute the mean and std propagation speed of cortical up-states
+    - fig_number (str such as "9-A1","5" etc.) allows the user to run the simulation with the parameters necessary to reproduce a specific figure from the article
+    - raw_data (True/False) allows the user to select if raw data (.txt files) should be saved
+    - plot_figure (True/False) allows the user to plot the figure corresponding to the fig_number

 ## 4. Additional Files
-Code for plotting each figure is available in the ‘Figures’ folder on the GitHub repository.
+Code for plotting figures 2, 3, 4 using Bazhenov et al. (2002) original data is available in the ‘Figures’ folder on the GitHub repository.
 [Dataset 1](https://doi.org/10.5281/zenodo.13308394) generated from the present model and [Dataset 2](https://doi.org/10.5281/zenodo.13308394) generated from the original model are both accessible via Zenodo.
 After download, both folders should be placed in \Reynes_Aussel, alongside Figures and Model folders.

 References